Skip to content

 .orcho/.task-files/Convention point for reusable task files before they are copied into a project.

 This is why workspace setup belongs early in the docs.
-It is not only filesystem hygiene.
-It is the place where Orcho separates project code, delivery state, project tuning, and operator control.
+It is not a demand to reorganize source.
+It is the control boundary where Orcho separates project code, delivery state, project tuning, and operator control.

 Orcho distinguishes the canonical project repository from the checkout used by a specific run.